Reading time: 11 min.

 Once you know for sure what is causing your fringe thinning, you may be recommended some of the following proven treatments and therapies:

-If you are considering hair restoration surgery, you will be happy to know that you can get a natural looking hair transplant regardless of whether you choose a FUE or FUT type procedure.
+If you are considering hair restoration surgery for your thinning fringe, you will be happy to know that you can get a natural looking hair transplant regardless of whether you choose an FUE or FUT procedure.
 The surgery is fast and safe and the best hair transplant clinics in the UK have a 97-100% success rate, so you can get a hair transplant without anyone knowing.

 If you want to know more about how a hair restoration surgery can undo your hair loss, take a look at our before and after hair transplant gallery.

-20 Best and Worst Bangs Styles For a Thinning Fringe, Wimpole Clinic
+20 Best and Worst Thinning Fringe Styles For Fine Hair, Wimpole Clinic

 Dr Meena Zareie (GMC)